 - Rear controls

-The XPS3 is the smallest and lightest sight of all EOTech’s HWS.
-Weighing only 9 oz and is 3.8 x 2.1 x 2.5″ in size, it makes for a lightweight holo system leaving plenty of rail space for additional accessories on your AR-15, and yes, you’ll want to mount some extra gadgets.
-Built with an integrated 1″ weaver or Picatinny mount, it’ll fit your MSR easily.
+The XPS3 is the smallest and lightest sight of all EOTech's HWS sights.
+Weighing only 9 oz and is 3.8 x 2.1 x 2.5" in size, it makes for a lightweight holo system leaving plenty of rail space for additional accessories on your AR-15, and yes, you'll want to mount some extra gadgets like a magnifier.

 The XPS3 has the basics, plus some.
-Its size, light weight, and durable body makes for the ideal kind of sight on top your AR-15.
+I think that its size, light weight, and durable body makes for the ideal kind of sight to top your AR-15.

-Best Sight for Competition Shooting – EOTech XPS2
+4. EOTech XPS2 - Best Sight for Competition Shooting

 What benefits do you need from your sight for 3-gun comps?
 Speed, accuracy, durability, and the ability to transition from close to long-range distances.
 If you're on a tight budget for a holo sight, the XPS2 will fit the bill.